technical50/TFT35V1.0-Klipper-screen/README.md

 ```shell
 sudo apt install git
 ```
-Next, install[KIAUH](https://github.com/th33xitus/kiauh), through which we will install klipper and all its components.
+Next, install [KIAUH](https://github.com/th33xitus/kiauh), through which we will install klipper and all its components.
 We sequentially enter the commands:
 ```shell
 cd ~
 git clone https://github.com/th33xitus/kiauh.git